YamanAlBochi/RFMAnalysisWithSQL/README.md

 What is RFM Segmentation Analysis?

-An RFM report; is a way of segmenting customers using three key metrics: recency (how long ago their last purchase was), frequency (how often they purchase), and monetary value (how much they spent).........
+An RFM report; is a way of segmenting customers using three key metrics: recency (how long ago their last purchase was), frequency (how often they purchase), and monetary value (how much they spent)........

 The Analysis is included with the TSQL File.